Santo Stefano del Cacco: History

 Its construction date is uncertain, though it is assumed to have been in the reign of Pope Hadrian I (772–795).
 It was definitely in existence at the time of Pope Paschal I (817-824), who added an apsidal mosaic (lost in the 1607 rebuild) of himself.

-Under Paschal II (1099–1118) the painters Gregorius and Petrolinus were employed to work on the church's apsidal decoration.
+Under Paschal II (1099–1118), the painters Gregorius and Petrolinus were employed to work on the church's apsidal decoration.
 A new bell-tower (not visible from the street) was built in 1160, and still survives as part of the nearby monastery.

-In 1563 it was assigned by Pope Pius IV (1559–1565) to the Sylvestrine Fathers, by whom it is still run, and they soon carried out a minor restoration.
+In 1563, it was assigned by Pope Pius IV (1559–1565) to the Sylvestrine Fathers, by whom it is still run, and they soon carried out a minor restoration.
 Abbot Giuseppe Bianchi, O.S.B.
 Silv., from Sabina, instituted the devotion of the Most Holy Name of Mary in 1685 at Santo Stefano del Cacco, and soon afterwards established the Confraternity of the Most Holy Name of Mary dedicated to feeding the poor, which was formally approved in 1688.
-The confraternity later moved to Santissimo Nome di Maria al Foro Traiano in Rome.
+The confraternity moved to Santissimo Nome di Maria al Foro Traiano in Rome in 1694.

-In 1940, the church was threatened with demolition by the expansion of the central police-station in the neighbouring former monastery of Santa Marta, though this was averted.
+In 1940, the church was threatened with demolition due to the expansion of the central police station in the neighbouring former monastery of Santa Marta, although this was averted.

 Architecture

 Paolo Marucelli (1594–1649) designed the church's travertine portal, flanked by pilasters and surmounted by a triangular pediment, and the plate above it reads: D. STEPH.
 PROT.
 CONG.
 MONAC. / SILVESTRINORVM ("Dedicated to St. Stephen the Protomartyr, the Congregation of the Silvestrine Monks").
 On the sides of the portal were once located the two basalt lions, coming from the "Temple of Isis", and subsequently placed by Michelangelo at the base of the Cordonata.

 The façade's second order includes a window crowned with a segmented pediment and flanking pilasters, and right at the top is a triangular pediment with a small window, a rare feature in Roman churches.

-Restorations and renovations occurred in 1607 (gutting the apse), c.1640 (giving the church its current baroque appearance, with a simple 2 storey façade, probably by Antonio Canziani).
+Restorations and renovations occurred in 1607 (gutting the apse), c.1640 (giving the church its current baroque appearance, with a simple 2-storey façade, probably by Antonio Canziani).